Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Materials and Methods

 Rs-fMRI was acquired with the following acquisition protocol: TR/TE = 3000/30 ms, FA = 90°, FOV = 220 $\times$ 220 $\times$ 163 mm$^3$, 3.4-mm isotropic voxel size.
 200 rs-fMRI volumes were acquired in almost all subjects, with minimal variations in a small subset (e.g., 197 or 195 volumes).
 More details on data acquisition can be found in \cite{weiner2017alzheimer}.

-Standard preprocessing was applied to rs-fMRI data using FSL software (\url{https://fsl.fmrib.ox.ac.uk/fsl/}), followed by nuisance regression (6 motion parameters, white matter/CSF), pass-band filtering [0.01-0.08] Hz, scrubbing, and non-linear spatial normalization to the 2-mm MNI space \cite{DeBlasi2020}.
-Then, the mean regional time series of the Schaefer atlas \cite{yeo2011organization} were extracted, hence obtaining 100 time series with 192 time points for each subject.
+Standard preprocessing was applied to rs-fMRI, including removal of the first five volumes, head motion and slice-timing correction, nuisance regression (six motion parameters plus their derivatives, mean white matter (WM)/CSF signals and a linear trend component), band-pass filtering [0.01-0.08] Hz, linear plus non-linear spatial normalization to the 2-mm MNI space and smoothing with a 6-mm FWHM kernel \cite{pini2025functional}.
+Then, the mean regional time series of the Schaefer 100 atlas \cite{yeo2011organization} were extracted, hence obtaining 100 time series with 192 time points for each subject.
 Finally, each time series was z-scored, resulting in a zero mean and unitary standard deviation.